premail/premail/README.md

 # Roadmap

-See the [open issues](https://github.com/premail/premail/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/premail/premail/issues) for a list of proposed features and known issues.

 - [Top Feature Requests](https://github.com/premail/premail/issues?q=label%3Aenhancement+is%3Aopen+sort%3Areactions-%2B1-desc)
   (Add your votes using the 👍 reaction)